Subsidy Application Opens: Oct 5, 2018

 |Eligibility||Building||A building is eligible if:

 |Eligibility||Closed Building||Closed Building: The building IRN must be “Open” in OEDS (see: http://webapp2.ode.state.oh.us/oeds-r/query/default.asp).
 OEDS data is used to reconcile building status in Cherwell on a regular basis.
 Even if the "Closed" building is still connected to your network, it is not eligible for subsidy.|

 |Eligibility||Grade Span||Grade Span: A building IRN must be instructing students in the K through 12 grade span.
 Preschool-only building IRNs and adult education buildings are not eligible.|

 |Eligibility||ADM, Head count, Student Count||Student Headcount: Your district must have reported ADM or headcount for the building IRN in the previous school year.
 Headcount data is received from ODE and imported into Cherwell on a periodic basis.|

 |Funds||Nonpublic, Funding||Q: If a non-public school uses auxiliary funding to pay for their internet service, how does this subsidy apply?

-A: If the school has filed for E-Rate for Internet Access with an ITC as their provider and has students who are within the K-12 grade span, they are eligible to apply for the subsidy.
+A: If the school has filed for E-Rate for Internet Access with an ITC as their provider and has students who are within the Kindergarten through grade 12, they are eligible to apply for the subsidy.